OpenINF/GitHub-Markdown/README.md

 <br />

-This section details how one can add tooltips or hover texts.
-One can create a tooltip using two `##` instead of an actual link.
-For some reason, Markdown links that come directly after a bracket are sometimes invisible within a table.
+This section explains the process of adding tooltips or hover texts.
+Instead of using a link, one can use two consecutive hash marks (i.e., `##`) to create a tooltip.
+However, using this method may cause Markdown links to become invisible when placed directly after a bracket within a table.
+To avoid this, linking directly to the file is recommended (e.g., `README.md##`).
+The goal is for the tooltips to appear as links without being clickable, making them easier to find.
-You can avoid this by linking directly to your file (e.g., instead of `##`, use `README.md##`).
-The goal is to have no click effect on the tooltips.
-They should only look like a link so you can more easily find the tooltip.

 <br /><br />